Don’t Freak Out! And 13 More Rules for Navigating Teen Behavior Challenges

 All talk, no action.
 Parents yell, scream, argue, and threaten, but do not follow through with consequences.

 Letting teens set the tone.
 If the teen is calm and respectful, so is the parent.
-If the teen complains or acts up, the parent follows suit.
+But if we’re talking about a disrespectful teenager, the parent follows suit.

 Adopting a “whatever” attitude.
 If a parent is tired of getting into snarls, she disengages.
 Born from letting teens set the tone, this is a poor way to deal with important issues.

 Using inconsistent discipline.
 Parents use harsh or extreme disciplinary measures erratically, mainly when they’ve had enough.

 These simple, effective principles will help you control your emotions when parenting a teen with ADHD.

 Test different discipline approaches.
 Walk the line between being too strict and too lenient.
 Use problem-solving and negotiation to give your teen input and responsibility.
 Try a strategy, evaluate, and redesign as needed.